niedox/PINNS/README.md

 # Neural Network based ion-channel model fitting
-Implementation of PINNS (physically inspired neural networks) to model ion-channels.
+Implementation of PINNS (physically inspired neural networks) to model ion-channels dynamics.
 A combination of  experimental data and Hodgkin-Huxley ODEs is used to train the PINNs-model.

 ## Repository structure